adrybakov/wulfric/docs/source/contribute/origin-upstream.rst

 We refer to the main |repo|_, from which the release is made, as the **Upstream** repository.

-At the moment it is a repository under the account of the main developer of Wulfric, but in principle it may be moved to a different personal or organization's account in the future.
+At the moment it is a repository under the account of the main developer of wulfric, but in principle it may be moved to a different personal or organization's account in the future.